• | 9:00 am

 Modular construction is less about aesthetics and more about efficiency and delivering sustainable, high-quality buildings, believes Scott Henshaw, Group Head of Design & Engineering, Red Sea Global.

-Also, structural systems must be adaptable to create generosity of space, he adds, which is a ‘value-add’ in luxury developments and allow for multiple opportunities for pod elements such as gracious baths, substantial primary suites and dressing rooms, and large open kitchens or other amenities that luxury buyers demand.
+Also, structural systems must be adaptable to create generosity of space, he adds, which is a ‘value-add’ in luxury developments and allows for multiple opportunities for pod elements such as gracious baths, substantial primary suites and dressing rooms, and large open kitchens or other amenities that luxury buyers demand.

 MEP (mechanical, electrical, and plumbing) elements should be carefully considered to easily integrate into building systems or have compact standalone systems integrated into the modular pod.